shayyah/webrtctest/docs/easyrtc_server_install.md

 2. Navigate to your EasyRTC application folder
     - copied from [server_example folder](../server_example/)
     - or using [Git Install Steps]() directly `cd server_example`

-3. Install EasyRTC Sample Server dependencies from NPM
-    - npm install

-4. Run the server using the node command.
+3. Run the server using the node command.
     - `node server.js`